USACE-Cloud-Compute/cc-home/docs/03_cc-cli.md

 **Next Step**

-At this point there are two options for what to do next:
+At this point there are two options for what to do next, It's generally recommended to go through the Hello World tutorial prior to moving on to the advanced topics.

 - [Hello World Tutorial](../tutorials/hello-world)
 - [Advanced CC Topics (plugin registration, manifest authoring, etc)](./04_advanced-topics.md)